-As I’m sure many regular Later Levels visitors are aware, The Secret of Monkey Island had a huge impact on me as a child.
-This was the game which taught me that worlds I thought only existed in books could be brought to life through pixels on a screen.
-Meeting Guybrush one Christmas as a child created a lifelong love of the adventure genre – along with wannabe pirates, swordfighting insults and fine leather jackets.
+Regular Later Levels visitors will be aware that The Secret of Monkey Island had a huge impact on me as a child.
+It taught me that worlds I thought only existed in books could be brought to life through pixels on a screen.
+Meeting Guybrush one Christmas created a lifelong love of the adventure genre – along with wannabe pirates, swordfighting insults and fine leather jackets.

 I know many other people in the same age group have had similar experiences with other titles, and most seem to have one that that has defined them as a gamer and influenced their tastes.
 Just look at The Games That Define Us collaboration project being hosted over at Normal Happenings.
 Ian from Adventure Rules has picked Paper Mario: The Thousand Year Door as his choice; Luke from Hundstrasse has gone for Resident Evil 2; and Chris from OverThinker Y is going to write about Kingdom Hearts.